vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 Once a pipeline is built, it can be bound inside a command buffer, and then when you draw anything it will use the bound pipeline.

 Vulkan pipelines are a massive object with many different configuration structs, some of them even running pointers and being arrays.
-For this reason, we are going to create a class speficially for building pipelines, that will simplify the process.
+For this reason, we are going to create a class specifically for building pipelines, that will simplify the process.

 Over the tutorial, we are going to create more pipelines, so having a relatively easy way to create pipelines will be of great use.